Phone : +256 781 451 207

 Tree Climbing Lions of Ishasha in Uganda

-The Tree Climbing Lions in Uganda are part of the wider lion family – The largest cats still roaming the African wild.
-Lions in general help balance the eco-system by maintaining the population of herbivores animals like Buffaloes and the different species of antelopes.
-Lions also prey on weaker and sick animals helping reduce the spread of diseases and parasites.
+The Tree Climbing Lions in Uganda are only found in Queen Elizabeth National Park.
+Lions help balance the eco-system by maintaining the population of herbivores animals like Buffaloes and antelopes.
+Lions also prey on weak/sick animals hence helping reduce the spread of diseases and parasites.
 Unfortunately the overall population of lions in Africa has reduced considerably with about 25,000 individuals lions still living in the wild.
-Over 1 million lions roamed Africa’s savanna just a century ago.
+That is a low number considering that over 1 million lions roamed Africa’s savanna just a century ago.

 Uganda is one of the last strongholds for lions in Africa.
-Lions can be sighted in Queen Elizabeth National Park, Murchison Falls National Park and Kidepo Valley National Park.
-Of the about 400 lions in Uganda, 130 are found in Queen Elizabeth National Park – the most visited park in Uganda.
-The park receives good rains and retains its scenic beauty for most parts of the year unlike say the drier Maraa in Kenya.
-The park also stands out because of its amazing landscape (Maramagambo forest, Kazinga Channel, craters and Kyambura gorge), birding population and wildlife – especially the rare tree climbing lion which are one of the leading tourist attractions in Uganda.
+Apart from Queen Elizabeth National Park, lions can be sighted in Murchison Falls and Kidepo Valley National Park.
+Of the about 400 lions in Uganda, about 130 are found in Queen Elizabeth National Park.
+This is the most visited park in Uganda.
+The park receives good rains and retains its scenic beauty for most parts of the year unlike the Masai Mara in Kenya.
+The park also stands out because of its amazing landscape (Maramagambo forest, Kazinga Channel, crater lakes and the Kyambura gorge), birding population and wildlife.
+The rare tree climbing lions in Queen Elizabeth National Park are one of the leading tourist attractions in Uganda.
+We shall discuss more details about these lions shortly.
 You might want to read about the best places to see lions in the world.

 Where to see tree climbing lions in Africa

-Adult Tree climbing lions are very rare.
-Most lions keep away from trees once they reach a certain size, except when surrounded by say a herd of buffalo and climbing a tree is the only safety option.
+Tree climbing lions are very rare.
+Most lions keep away from trees once they reach a certain size.
+They will only climb trees when surrounded by say a herd of buffalo or if attempting to catch prey up a tree.
+Climbing a tree is a last resort for adult lions.
 Tree climbing lions are mainly found in the Ishasha sector of Uganda’s Queen Elizabeth National park and Lake Manyara National Park in Tanzania.
 Individual lions have also been sighted climbing trees in the Serengeti National Park in Tanzania and Kruger National Park in South Africa.
 However these are rare sightings and cannot be compared to those in Queen Elizabeth National Park or Lake Manyara.
-In Ishasha, a whole prides can be spotted on a tree making Queen Elizabeth National Park the best place to spot tree climbing lions.
+In Ishasha, a whole prides can be spotted on a tree making Queen Elizabeth National Park, one of the best places to spot tree climbing lions.
 The tree climbing lions in Lake Manyara are more difficult to locate and finding them is not guaranteed.
 Please check out our Congo safari packages for more information about visiting one Africa’s last remaining true wildernesses.
-We have also put together Rwanda tour packages with information about the land of Mountain gorillas, volcanoes and beautiful hills.
+We have also put together Rwanda tour packages with information about Mountain gorillas, volcanoes and beautiful hills.

 Why do some lions climb trees?

 Most lions prefer staying on the ground and leave tree climbing for their cubs or other smaller cats like Leopards.
-The lions in Lake Manyara and Queen Elizabeth National parks have however deviated from usual behavior and can be seen lazing around acacia and fig trees in the early afternoon.
+The lions in Lake Manyara and Queen Elizabeth National park have however deviated from usual behavior and can be seen lazing around acacia and fig trees in the early afternoon.
 Why do they do this yet they are not a unique sub-specie?
 Several theories that have been proposed to explain this unique behavior.
-Tree Climbing lions in Queen Elizabeth National ParkSome people believe that lions have a natural ability to climb trees like all cats.
-Climbing trees should therefore not be a surprise given that like all cats, they have sharp claws.
+Tree Climbing lions in Queen Elizabeth National ParkThere are those who believe that lions have a natural ability to climb trees like all cats.
+Climbing trees should therefore not be a surprise given that like all cats have sharp claws.
 Others believe that the lions in Ishasha have adapted this behavior from countless generations of lion prides before them.
-Some lion researchers believe that the lions climb trees to avoid bites from pests and insects like Tse Tse flies and mosquitoes that live on lower ground.
-The researchers also believe the lions climb trees to escape the midday heat on the ground especially during the dry season.
+There are some lion researchers who believe that the lions climb trees to avoid bites from insects like Tse Tse flies and mosquitoes living on lower ground.
+These Researchers also believe that the lions climb trees to escape the midday heat on the ground especially during the dry season.
 The leaves and tree branches offer a cool breeze and relief from the great afternoon heat.
-By climbing to the top of the fig and acacia trees, the lions can get uninterrupted rest while also monitoring their territories for prey and other their competitors like hyenas and leopards.
+By climbing to the top of the fig and acacia trees, the lions can get uninterrupted rest while also monitoring their territories for prey.
+Tree tops are perfect for monitoring the movement of their competitors like hyenas and leopards.
 Whatever the reasons for the intriguing habit of climbing trees, the lions attract more and more visitors each year to Queen Elizabeth and Lake Manyara National Park.

 The Ishasha Sector of Queen Elizabeth National Park

-The remote Ishasha plains are remarkably different from other sectors of Queeen Elizabeth National Park.
+lions in Ishasha The remote Ishasha plains are remarkably different from other sectors of Queeen Elizabeth National Park.
 The plains consist of mainly savanna grasslands and riverine forests.
-It is a testament to the variety of attractions in Queen Elizabeth National Park that few visitors actually go to see the tree climbing lions of Ishasha.
-Most visitors to the Park visit the Mweya and Kasenyi plains were they can easily go for game drives, boat cruises along the Kazinga channel, chimpanzee tracking in Kyambura Gorge or taking a nature walk in the Maramagambo forest.
+It is a testament to the variety of attractions in Queen Elizabeth National Park that fewer visitors actually go to see the tree climbing lions of Ishasha.
+Most visitors to the Park end at the Mweya/Kasenyi plains were they can easily go for game drives, a boat cruise along the Kazinga channel, chimpanzee tracking in Kyambura Gorge or taking a nature walk in the Maramagambo forest.
 They are usually satisfied after spotting the common lion prides in the Kasenyi sector.
 One reason for the fewer visitors could be the lack of information about the existence of these unique cats.
 Many of the parks visitors only get to know about them when they are already on a planned safari.
 Squeezing time within a planned safari to go and see the tree climbing lions can be difficult.

-Visiting the Tree Climbing Lions of IshashaThere are four prides of lions living within the Ishasha plains.
-About 50 individuals are estimated to be living within the four main prides.
-The lions love climbing the common acacia and large sycamore fig trees in the plains especially during the dry seasons.
+Visiting the Tree Climbing Lions of IshashaThere are four prides of lions living within the Ishasha plains as I write this article.
+About 50 individuals live within the four main prides.
+The lions love climbing the common acacia and large sycamore fig trees found on the plains especially during the dry seasons.
 Because entire prides spend their day on top of trees, the chances of seeing the lions in Ishasha are very high.
 The park authorities monitor their movements and can easily track them on request.
 Visiting the tree climbing lions of Ishasha can be arranged alongside an overall safari of Queen Elizabeth national park and other nearby parks like Bwindi impenetrable forest and Lake Mburo.
 You can read more from our 3 days Uganda gorilla safari or the longer 12 Days Uganda safari package.
+If you are planning to visit other East African countries, check out our 14 days Rwanda, Uganda and Kenya Safari for more details.

 How to reach Ishasha sector of Queen Elizabeth National Park

 One can reach the Ishasha sector of Queen Elizabeth by road or air.
 There is an airstrip in Ishasha offering the opportunity to take a chartered flight from Entebbe international airport or Kajjansi in Kampala directly to the park.
-Those who wish to marvel at the Ugandan countryside and tour the small towns leading to the park can take a car from Kampala or Entebbe to the park through Mbarara in a journey that takes about six hours.
+Those who wish to explore the Ugandan countryside and tour the small towns leading to the park can take a car from Kampala or Entebbe through Mbarara.
+This journey takes about six hours.
 Ishasha can also be accessed from Bwindi Impenetrable forest after gorilla trekking.
-The journey for gorilla trekking in Bwindi takes between 2 to 3 hours.
+The journey from gorilla trekking in Bwindi takes between 3 to 4 hours.

 Where to see tree climbing lionsVisitors using the Kampala Mbarara highway often use the Katunguru Mweya route in the northern part of the park to get to Ishasha.
 This route is shorter but very unreliable during the wet season.
-The route is also used by heavy trucks that leave the road muddy and with potholes.
-When using this route, it is important to be in touch with the park offices to see if the route is passable.
+The route is also used by heavy trucks which have led to many potholes and mud during the rainy season.
+When using this route, it is important to know in advance if it is passable.

-Visitors arranging their own safari need to hire a guide or move with a park ranger to help with choosing the right routes and locating the lions.
-Once you spot a group of individuals, prepare to see them resting on the trees lazily as they look out at herds of grazing antelopes.
-Their stomachs are usually full (the previous nights meal) with some struggling to position themselves in the tree branches.
+Visitors arranging their own safari need to hire a Guide or move with a Park Ranger to help with choosing the right routes and locating the lions.
+Once you spot a group of individuals, prepare to see them resting on the trees lazily as they look out for herds of grazing antelopes.
+Their stomachs are usually full from the previous nights meal and you will notice some struggling to position themselves on the tree branches.
 The lions are not as agile as leopards and you will probably spot some individuals struggling to balance as they climb or descend down the trees.
-On a good day it is possible to see up to 16 lions hanging on the same tree branches.
+On a good day, it is possible to see up to 16 lions hanging on the same tree branches.
 You may want to read about gorilla trekking in the Volacanoes National park in Rwanda and the 1 Day Rwanda gorilla Tour in particular.

 The best time to visit Ishasha

 Queen Elizabeth National Park and the Ishasha sector are open to visitors on a Uganda safari throughout the year.
-The dry season (April, June and July) is considered the peak season for tourists in Uganda.
+The dry season (June to early October) is considered the peak season for tourists in Uganda.
 This season is perfect for a safari because the park is less muddy and the lions are easier to locate.
-The months of April, May, October and November are the rainy seasons and are more ideal for bird-watching.
-Please check out our 11 days Uganda Wildlife safari package if you want to combine a game drive in Ishasha with other activities like the gorilla habituation experience in Bwindi or even Rwanda safaris.
+The months of March, April, May, October and November are the rainy seasons but still great for a safari in Uganda.
+It is important to note that weather patterns have changed a lot due to global warming.
+The rains come in months that should be dry.
+Please check out our 11 days Uganda Wildlife safari package if you want to combine a game drive in Ishasha with other activities like the gorilla habituation experience in Bwindi or check out our Rwanda safaris.

 Other things to do within the Ishasha sector and Queen Elizabeth National park